This care sheet describes simple steps you can take to maintain the health of our Dubia roach feeders.

-Young Dubia are growing fast, so they use up energy quickly.
-They also have fewer reserves due to their small size, and because they’ve had less time to build them compared to older roaches.
+Young Dubia grow fast, so they use energy quickly.
+They have fewer reserves due to their small size, and because they’ve had less time to build them compared to older roaches.
 Basically, the larger/older the roach the better it handles adversity.

 Under normal circumstances, Dubia are social roaches and don’t tend to harm each other.
 Newborn nymphs can generally be kept with larger nymphs and adults without issue if you follow the steps below.

 - Keep temperatures within the range for “growth” listed above

 - Provide adequate safe harbor and at least 10 hours of darkness in a 24 hour period

 - Reduce the ratio of adult males to adult females to 1:3 or lower